VetsWork

 • Cover Letter

-1. Include one for each position you’re applying to (you can apply to more than one).
+1. Include one for each position you’re applying to (you can apply to 3 max).

 • Three professional references: Include their name, phone number, email, and relation to you.